-As we approach the premiere of the Neil deGrasse Tyson-Seth MacFarlane reboot of "Cosmos," here's audio of that interview with Sagan from Sept.
+As we approach the premiere of the Neil deGrasse Tyson-Seth MacFarlane reboot of Cosmos, here’s audio of my interview with Carl Sagan from Sept.
 23, 1980.

 Personal footnote: My first question refers to the work of the late University of Chicago Prof. Izaak Wirszup, also present that night.
 He holds a special place in Meyerson family history because I’d previously introduced him to the woman who’d eventually become my wife and who’d then just started at the U. of C. Law School.
 In his thick Polish accent, he said admiringly something I’ve repeated to her many times over the years: “You must be very schmaht.”

 Personal footnote 2: Yeah, I know I sound like I have a stick up my butt.
 What can I say?
 I was young and eager to impress a guy whose work I deeply admired.